garystorey/docsc/TypeScript.md

 - Prefer immutability (copy, don’t mutate).
 - camelCase for variables and functions.
 - PascalCase for classes and types.
-- kebab-case for filenames.
 - No `any` in production; use `unknown` with narrowing.
 - Model API payloads with **types and runtime validation**.
 - Prefer a validation library like Zod, Valibot or ArkType over standard validation.
-- ESLint + Prettier enforced in CI.
+- ESLint + Prettier or Biome enforced in CI.
 - Prefer types over interfaces.
 Use interface when client facing or creating a library.
 - Extend from base line elements when possible.